 - Measure performance to ensure controls are adequate

 Specific risk assessment methodologies are required in certain circumstances such as machinery, ionising radiation and lasers.
-The following links are relevant to Physics:
+The following links provide guidance useful for preparing risk assessments which are relevant to Physics:

 - Chemical Safety

 - Computer Workstations - important information for those using computers.